 The maximum recovery is 99% of eligible duties paid.
 The 1% retained by the government covers administrative costs.

 To put that in real numbers: if your company imports $10 million in Chinese-origin goods annually and pays a combined 35% effective duty rate (MFN + Section 301 + Section 122), your total annual duty bill is $3.5 million.
 If you export 40% of those goods (or products manufactured from them), your potential annual drawback recovery is approximately $1.39 million.
+You can sanity-check the duty side of that equation with our duty calculator.

 For companies discovering drawback for the first time, the five-year retroactive filing window creates an immediate one-time recovery opportunity.
 Duties paid on eligible entries going back to 2021 may still be claimable, potentially amounting to millions of dollars before the ongoing program even begins generating returns.